frantiz96/amar/README.md

-# AMAR: Ask Me Any Rating
+# AMAR 2.0: Ask Me Any Rating

-Code for the paper "Ask Me Any Rating: A Content-based Recommender System based on Recurrent Neural Networks".
+Code for the paper "Deep Content-based Recommender Systems Exploiting Recurrent Neural Networks and Linked Open Data.
+UMAP (Adjunct Publication) 2018: 239-244".

 ## Description
-In this work we propose *Ask Me Any Rating (AMAR)*, a novel content-based recommender system based on deep neural networks which is able to produce top-N recommendations leveraging user and item embeddings which are learnt from textual information describing the items.
+In this work we propose *AMAR 2.0* as an extension of *Ask Me Any Rating (AMAR)*, a content-based recommender system based on deep neural networks which is able to produce top-N recommendations leveraging user and item embeddings which are learnt from textual information describing the items.

-A comprehensive experimental evaluation conducted on state of-the-art datasets such as *MovieLens 1M* and *DBbook* showed a significant improvement over all the baselines taken into account.
+A comprehensive experimental evaluation conducted on state of-the-art datasets such as *MovieLens 1M* and *DBbook* showed a significant improvement over all the baselines taken into account and a slight improvement respect to the previous version of this framework.

+## Improvements
+The main improvement of the second version of AMAR lies on the architecture of the framework and on the learnt inputs.
+The former presents a new set of layers - that are BiRNN and AutoEncoders - stacked together that were exploited to better learn from the data.
+Considering the input data, new features are used in the process of learning to improve the performances.
+In the specific case, genres, directors, properties, wiki_categories were employed.

+The code implements the model indicated in the paper "Deep Content-based Recommender Systems Exploiting Recurrent Neural Networks and Linked Open Data.
+UMAP (Adjunct Publication) 2018: 239-244", however results may slightly vary due to some differences in terms of structure and used parameters:
+* the module dedicated to users learning was not employed
+* the tested optimization method is rmsprop
+* the tested number of epochs is 20

 ## Requirements